TurBoss/blt/doc/tree.rst

 ----------------------

 A tree object is a hierarchy of nodes.
 The nodes may be referenced in two
-ways: by ID or by tag.
+ways: by node ID or by tag.

-*id*
+*nodeId*
   Each node has a unique serial number that is assigned to that node when it's created.
 The number identifies the node.
-It never changes and ID numbers are not re-used.
+It never changes and node IDs are not re-used.

 *tag*
   A node may also have any number of tags associated with it.
 A tag is